elenaagafonova-ps/git-hub/README.md

 # git-hub
 push, pull and merge
-first time using push local
+first time using push local, trying change the same line as local